 For that reason, you may find that a lot of the names you think of are already taken — you can test this with Instant Domain Search.
 If that happens, you can either try a different extension (such as

 .com) or use a different name:

-The registration price will depend on the registrar, but typically it’s around $10-$15 per year.
+The registration price will depend on the registrar, but, typically, it’s around $10 to $15 a year.

 Here’s how to purchase your domain name: